Browse Journals and Peer-Reviewed Series

 Northwestern University Law Review (Northwestern University Law Review)

-First published in 1906, the Northwestern University Law Review is a student-operated journal that publishes issues of high-quality, general legal scholarship each year.
+First published in 1906, the Northwestern University Law Review is a student-operated journal that publishes six issues of high-quality, general legal scholarship each year.
 Student editors make the editorial and organizational decisions and select articles submitted by professors, judges, and practitioners, as well as student pieces.